-Students will be asked to see the subject teacher after school to complete their work.
+Students will be asked to go during recess to the teacher assigned for that day or should see the subject teacher after school to complete their work.
 Students who fail to do that will be graded on the completed part.